 - 1. Load a network, for example galFiltered.sif. - 2.
 Select File \rightarrow Import \rightarrow Table from Public Databases.... - 3.
 You will first be asked to select from a set of web services.
-For this example, we will choose ENSEMBL GENES 99.
+For this example, we will choose ENSEMBL GENES 104.

 - 1. In the Import Data Table from Public Databases dialog, select a Service.
-Since galFiltered.sif is a yeast network, select ENSEMBL GENES SACCHAROMYCES CEREVISIAE. - 2.
+Since the galFiltered network is from yeast, select ENSEMBL GENES SACCHAROMYCES CEREVISIAE. - 2.
 For Key Column in Cytoscape, select COMMON for Column and Gene Name(s) for Data Type.